AliAhmed-git/AI-Course-Assignments-and-Quiz---SMIT-SUK/README.md

 Please commit changes when necessary

 Rules:
-1. All the assingment folder should be dated
+1. All the assignment folder should be dated